-But how do Operations Managers help to prevent these types of accidents from occurring?
+So how can Operations Managers help prevent these types of accidents from occurring?
 Training is the obvious answer.
 It has been a federal law since 1969 that all operators be trained and evaluated prior to operating a lift truck, yet the number of accidents continues to rise.
 Although training is the first course of preventative action, to truly improve safety in your environment you must also be able to correct behavior and make adjustments to potentially hazardous conditions on a continual basis.

 The good news is that there are ways to enhance operational safety that help to address individual behavior as well as environmental conditions, such as the use of telematics and maintenance-cost monitoring.